Gender inequality in Honduras: Gender-based violence

+Femicide

-In Honduras, the rate of femicide, is rated in 6th out of 111 countries according to a study done in 2011.
+Femicide is the murdering of females and women, often solely due to their gender.
+In Honduras, the rate of femicide is rated 6th out of 111 countries according to a 2011 study.
 Femicides make up 9.6% of the total number of homicides in the country.
 In current years the rates of violence against women have increased.
 In this country, femicide is extremely brutal.
 Sometimes bodies are found burned or with the feet and hands tied.
 During the autopsies, it is often discovered that rape has occurred before the victim's death.
-In Honduras, any form of rape is considered a public crime and a report will be made even if charges are not pressed by the victim.
+In 2022, 297 women were victims of femicide raising the rate of femicide to 6 per 100,000; this number was 4.6 per 100,000 in 2021.
+The Center for Women’s Rights (Centro de Derechos de Mujeres) has declared 203 femicide murders in Honduras so far in the year 2024.
+Between 2006 and 2012, femicide rates increased by 300%.
+2,264 women were victims of femicide between 2016 and 2021, and 240 women lost their lives violently in 2021, making gender based violence the second leading cause of death for women in Honduras.

+Impunity

+Impunity is the lack of punishment and consequences for certain actions or crimes.
 In Honduras and in many countries surrounding it, justice against femicide does not get served.
 Although there are women’s rights activists trying to take a stand, "fewer than 3% of reported femicide cases are resolved by the courts".
-The Honduran government does not have the necessary and appropriate resources available to address the countries increasing violence against women.
-Currently, the country does not have a designated team or program to compile data regarding femicide, therefore making it almost impossible to form policies and plans to combat it.
-This only gives the perpetrators more power and confidence to commit these crimes knowing that they will not be convicted, which makes femicide the norm in Honduras.
+According to Regina Fonseca, a coordinator of The Women's Rights Center, “94% of these cases remained unpunished,” The Honduran government does not have the necessary and appropriate resources available to address the country's increasing violence against women.
+As of 2018, the country does not have a designated team or program to compile data regarding femicide, making it difficult to form policies and plans to combat femicide.